anuramat/voice_commands/README.md

 # voice_commands
 voice command recognition based on vosk

-download and unpack model before running
-(name folder "model" and place it in the folder with the script)
+download and unpack model before running (small russian one) (name folder "model" and place it in the folder with the script)